stacksjs/ts-pkgx/docs/packages/etcdio.md

 # etcd

-> Crafters of fine Open Source products
+> Distributed reliable key-value store for the most critical data of a distributed system

 ## Package Information